Shakshuka - Middle Eastern Baked Eggs

 4

-When sauce has thickened, season with salt, soy sauce and sugar, to taste.
+When the sauce has thickened, season with salt, soy sauce and sugar, to taste.

 5